gabriel-azion/doc-studies-mocks/reference-guides/Orchestrator/Node/en/edge-node-first-steps.md

----
-title: Edge Node first steps
+# Edge Node first steps
-description:
-meta_tags:
-namespace:
-permalink:
----

 ## Installing

 1. Generate a credential to run the actions;